atinhutlk/ShoppingCartApp/README.md

 > Note: `Main` and `ShoppingCartController` are excluded from coverage gates because they are JavaFX bootstrap/UI classes.

 ## Run Application
+Make sure MariaDB is running and `database/schema.sql` has been applied first.

 ```powershell
 mvn javafx:run
 ```